learning-zone/azure-basics/README.md

 #### Q. What is the purpose of Azure Cost Management and how does it relate to performance optimization?
 #### Q. How do you track and optimize the performance of serverless functions in Azure?
 #### Q. What is Azure Front Door, and how does it improve application performance?
+#### Q. Our web application experiences a sudden spike in traffic.
+How would you use Azure services to scale the application horizontally?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>